 Your place is guaranteed only after we have received full payment.
 All fees should be paid in pounds sterling.
-We will confirm a booking after we have received payment for the Registration Fee – confirmation and accommodation letters will be sent via e-mail.
+We will confirm a booking after we have received full payment.

 - For couples, friends booking together or families there will be only one Registration Fee and Accommodation Fee applied.
 Returning students will not be charged the Registration Fee.

 - Unless otherwise agreed, full payment should be made 28 days before course commencement.